asakapab0i/Hackintosh-T470/README.md

 # Hackintosh-T470
-My own journey to MacOS
+My own journey to MacOS (Hackintosh)

 This setup was derived from this repository. https://github.com/notthebee/t440p-hackintosh